 Increasing physical activity and reducing time spent sedentary is important throughout life, including in adolescence.
 However, many adolescents are not active for the government recommended time of 60 minutes per day, and they also sit for long periods, particularly at school.

-The Creating Active School Environments (CASE) project aims identify how to change a secondary school’s policy, social or physical environment to promote activity and reduce time spent sedentary.
+The Creating Active School Environments (CASE) project aimed identify how to change a secondary school’s policy, social or physical environment to promote activity and reduce time spent sedentary.
 The overall aim of the project, funded by the Department of Health Policy Research Programme, was to identify and evaluate opportunities within the school environment to improve the distribution of activity intensity in adolescents attending secondary school.

 Specific objectives were: